 6. Conclusion and discussion

-Numerous economic models have been proposed to describe the motivation for parental transfers and these model make important predictions about what sort of transfer patterns should be observed.
+Numerous economic models have been proposed to describe the motivation for parental transfers and these models make important predictions about what sort of transfer patterns should be observed.
 However, empirical analyses of these patterns are quite limited.
 Most previous studies have necessarily focused on a single type of transfer, typically annual giving, measured at a single point in time and thus provide an incomplete picture.
 Even less is known about parental transfers directed at the schooling of their children.
 Simple descriptive information, such as the variation across siblings in the amounts parents contribute towards a college education and the association between schooling and later cash transfers, has not been available.
 This paper begins to fill these gaps.

 We find substantial variation in schooling transfers to children across and within families, with the modal contribution being parents covering all of the costs of college and the next most common contribution being that parents cover none of the costs.
 Within family, few parents come close to equalizing schooling transfers across their children.
 Despite these unequal schooling transfers, we find no evidence that parents use other cash transfers to offset the differences in contributions to a college education.
 Although simple associations suggests that there is a positive relationship between schooling investments and later cash transfers (as has been demonstrated elsewhere), there is no such association when looking within families.
 Furthermore, we find no evidence that expanding the window of observation increases the likelihood of equal giving.